apache/logging-log4j2/src/site/markdown/manual/cloud.md

 ## The Twelve-Factor Application

 The Logging Guidelines for [The Twelve-Factor App](https://12factor.net/logs) state that all logs should be routed unbuffered to stdout.
 Since this is the least common denominator it is guaranteed to work for all applications.
-Howeever, as with any set of general guidelines, choosing the least common denominator approach comes at a cost.
+However, as with any set of general guidelines, choosing the least common denominator approach comes at a cost.
 Some of the costs in Java applications include: